 You will be surprised to know that the Nigeen is actually the sight for the expensive kind of houseboats.
 The budget ones are in Dal and the luxury ones are said to be in Nigeen.

 I haven’t tried staying at a houseboat in Nigeen so I can’t really verify this.
 But what I can indeed tell you is that Dal is actually a far better sight and a better place to stay.

 Disappointed with Nigeen, my next destination for the morning became the beautiful Hazratbal Shrine.
 I was actually not sure of where to go so just started to ride around in Srinagar.
 Hazratbal is quite close to Nigeen and that is where I ended up eventually.

 I did not really go inside the shrine and just took a few shots from the gate.
-The entire place, including the gate and the road in front seems to have been invaded and taken over by pigeons.
-And trust me when I say this, there numbers in front of the shrine must be in thousands.
+The entire place, including the gate and the road in front of it, seems to have been invaded and taken over by pigeons.

 The Pigeons at the Shrine

 There is a shop right outside the shrine where you can buy some seeds and feed the birds.
 For Rs.
 30, the woman running the shop will give you a huge packet of some kind of seed.
 I am not really sure what it was but the pigeons really loved it.

 The packet also was actually really big.
 But the moment you empty it on the road, an entire swarm of pigeons will come down and wipe it clean in a matter of seconds.